williamcfrancis/YOLOv3-Object-Detection-from-Scratch/README.md

 * For each anchor, there are 8 channels, which encode Pr(Objectness), $x$, $y$, $w$, $h$, P(class=pedestrian),  P(class=traffic light), and P(class=car).
 * The Pr(Objectness) is the probability of whether this anchor is an object or background.
 When assigning the ground-truth for this value, "1" indicates object and "0" indicates background.
 * The channels 2-5, $x$, $y$ coordinates represent the center of the box relative to the bounds of the grid cell; $w$, $h$ is relative to the image width and height.
-* In channels 6-8, you need to convert the ground truth semantic label of each object into one-hot coding for each anchor boxes.
+* In channels 6-8, we need to convert the ground truth semantic label of each object into one-hot coding for each anchor boxes.
-* Note that if the anchor box does not have any object (Pr=0), you donâ€™t need to assign any values to channels 2-8, since I will not use them during training.
+* Note that if the anchor box does not have any object (Pr=0), we dont need to assign any values to channels 2-8, since I will not use them during training.
 * The dimensions are ordered (channels, x, y).

 ## Model Architecture
-You are required to implement the model architecture using the following parameters.
 This model takes input with dimension of $128 \times 128 \times 3$ and outputs an activation with dimension of $8 \times 8 \times 8$.

 <div><img src="https://github.com/LukasZhornyak/CIS680_files/raw/main/HW2/fig2_3.png"/></div>
 <center>Figure 3: This figure demonstrates how to compute IoU.</center>